 What was the general concept of your program?

-We condensed VBS into a single night—a virtual presentation—and took it to our neighborhoods.
-We asked our church families to sign up to host VBS Under the Stars at their homes.
+Our kids’ ministry condensed VBS into a single night—a virtual presentation—and took it to our neighborhoods.
+We asked our church families to sign up to host VBS Under the Stars at their homes, a neighborhood VBS.
 We had 11 families host an event in their front yard or driveway!

 Our team put together a virtual presentation using the VBS curriculum we purchased.
 We recorded our own opener video, closer video, and games videos and then we used the provided virtual videos from our curriculum for the Bible story, skits, and music.